Effects of radiative losses on the relativistic jets of high-mass microquasars: Radiative processes

-Following \cite{ghisellini2013radiative}, the radiated power per electron in the flow frame is:
+Following \cite{ghisellini2013radiative}, the radiated power per electron in the flow frame is

 with $\psi$ the incident photon angle and $U_{ph}$ the radiative energy density in the flow frame.
-In that frame, the electron distribution is assumed to be isotropic, therefore $(1-\beta_e\cos\psi)^2$ can be averaged over the solid angle, obtaining $1+\beta_e^2/3$.
-The power loss of a single electron is then:
+In this frame, the electron distribution is assumed to be isotropic, therefore $(1-\beta_e\cos\psi)^2$ can be averaged over the solid angle, from which we obtain $1+\beta_e^2/3$.
+The power loss of a single electron is then